opentripplanner/OpenTripPlanner/docs/sandbox/GtfsGraphQlApi.md

 ### OTP2 Official GraphQL API (Not available)

 We **plan** to make a new offical OTP2 API, replacing the REST API.
-The plan is to base the new API on this API and the [Legacy GraphQL Api](LegacyGraphQLApi.md).
+The plan is to base the new API on this API and the [GTFS GraphQL API](GtfsGraphQlApi.md).
 The new API will most likely have 2 "translations": A GTFS version and a Transmodel version, we will try to keep the semantics the same.

 ## Changelog